containerbuildsystem/osbs-docs/docs/multiarch.rst

     pull
-        list of pull specifications (as strings); one must include a tag, one may include a digest
+        list of pull specifications (as strings); one must include a tag, one must include a digest

     tags
         list of tags that were updated to point to this manifest list,